-Big effort but little progress
+Big effort but little or no progress

 Visualise for a moment that you are on a bicycle riding towards a steep incline.
 In readiness for the climb, the rate of pedalling increases.
 Heart-rate rises.
 Leg muscles work at a furious pace.
 Grit and determination to succeed motivates sustained action.
 There’s a lot of extra work going on to make success happen.
 Soon, the satisfaction of reaching the top makes the effort worthwhile.
 You’re ready to do it all again—possibly inspired to take on even more challenging terrain.

 Now, imagine the same starting scenario.
 But this time, despite the identical massive commitment to task, you just never reach the crest of the hill.
 You’re pedalling furiously.
 But you might just as well be on a stationary bike in a gym, because you’re actually not getting anywhere!
 If you ever found yourself in this scenario, you’d quickly feel very sorry for yourself.
 Injecting massive amounts of effort, to literally get nowhere fast, is draining.
 It’s unsustainable.
 The lack of progress is punishing, quickly diminishing the desire to make any further investment in the task.
 Challenge failed.

 Wheels spinning, little traction!

 Diversity efforts in most OECD workplaces over the past two decades appear to be pretty similar to the cyclist stuck on the hill.
 It’s not that there hasn’t been any investment or effort.
 Appropriately, many organisations have been pouring funds into diversity initiatives.
 A number of research papers suggest $8bn annually in the US alone.